himanshuarya/progress-bars/README.md

     $ gulp
     ```

-The Progress bars will show up in your default browser.
+The Progress bars can be accessed at `http://localhost:3000/` in any browser.

 Note: For a production build, use the command:
    ```